 - If you are interested in a firm with which you have interviewed, contact them after the interview to let them know that you are interested.
 An email is likely fine, although you can provide a “thank you” note or simply call the person with whom you interviewed.

-- Prepare to be asked for lunches or dinners.
+- Be prepared to be asked for lunches or dinners.
 You will often be asked if you want a drink or wine with a meal.
 Do accept such invitations if you like, but be careful you don’t drink too much.
-It could have an impact upon the impression you make that night and the morning after.
+It could have an impact on the impression you make that night and the morning after.

 When do you notify people about interviews?

 The deadlines for our applications are set by the VBA Guidelines.
-In 2018, applications for the 2018/2019 articling positions are due on June 29 and interviews can be booked on July 13; interview week starts August 13.
-For 2019 summer positions, applications are due September 5 and interviews can be booked on October 2.
-Interview week starts October 15.
-Incidentally, we always let people know whether they do or do not have an interview, so either way you will hear from us.
-Those students to whom we offer interviews are contacted by telephone; those students who are not offered an interview should receive a letter.
+For 2023 summer positions, applications are due August 31, 2022 and interviews can be booked on October 6.
+Interview week starts October 24.
+Those students to whom we offer interviews are contacted by telephone.

 Do you tell students whom they will be interviewing with?
 What are your thoughts on researching your interviewer?